HomeOfVapourSynthEvolution/VapourSynth-waifu2x-opt/README.md

 - block_width, block_height:<br />
     The block size used in waifu2x, it splits the processed image into several sub-images, which can significantly reduce memory consumption, while slightly increases computational cost.<br />
     Set a smaller value to lower the memory consumption.<br />
-    0 means the block size is same as the image.<br />
+    0 means the block size is the image size with proper padding.<br />
     Negative value forces a specific block size.<br />
-    Positive value will be automatically adjusted to the closest optimal size.
+    Positive value will be automatically adjusted to the closest optimal size no larger than the set value, with proper padding.

 - threads:<br />
-    The number of threads for internal multi-thread processing, as an alternative to the VapourSynth frame-level MT.<br />
+    The number of threads used for internal multi-thread processing, as an alternative to the VapourSynth frame-level MT.<br />
-    It will not increase memory consumption, but the performance is not that efficient, and the CPU usage is not stable.<br />
+    It won't increase memory consumption, but the performance is not that efficient as that of the VS MT, and the CPU usage is not very stable.<br />
     It's recommended to use it for single image processing or previewing with vsedit, etc.<br />
     For video processing, it's better to use the VS MT.
 If needed, decrease block_width and block_height for less memory consumption.<br />
-    Positive value to specify the thread number to be used, 0 automatically detects the thread number.<br />
+    Set 0 to automatically detect the number of threads to be used.<br />
     Default is 1, thus only single-thread is used.

 ### Super-resolution filter

 This filter applies scaling in YUV color space.<br />
+For RGB input, it is automatically converted to YUV for processing, then converted back to RGB for output.<br />
 The Y channels is first scaled to 2x using nearest-neighborhood interpolation, then waifu2x is applied to convert the low-resolution image to the high-resolution one (though the image size is unchanged).
 If any custom scaling parameter (width, height, shift_w, shift_h, subwidth, subheight) is set, a post-scaling is applied to the high-resolution image to get the final output image.<br />
-The UV channels are scaled using Catmull-Rom (Bicubic, b=0, c=0.5) by default.<br />
+The UV channels are scaled using Catmull-Rom (Bicubic, b=0, c=0.5) by default.
-For RGB input, it is automatically converted to YUV for processing, then converted back to RGB for output.

 ```python
 waifu2x.Resize(clip input[, int width=input.width*2, int height=input.height*2, float shift_w=0, float shift_h=0, float subwidth=input.width, float subheight=input.height, string filter="bicubic", float filter_param_a=0, float filter_param_b=0.5, string filter_uv="bicubic", float filter_param_a_uv=0, float filter_param_b_uv=0.5, int subsample_w=input.format.subsampling_w, int subsample_h=input.format.subsampling_h, string chroma_loc_in="mpeg2", string chroma_loc_out=chroma_loc_in, int matrix=6, bint full, int block_width=1280, int block_height=1280, int threads=1])